 Within a few hours, you can have your own digital process up and running.
-This can help your organization to ensure that…
+This can help your organization ensure that…

 New to incident management?
 Learn Why Every Company Needs an Incident Management System ↗️